VTonelli/BarneyBot/README.md

    - Metrics Between Character vs Non-Finetuned
 4. Finally to see the results of the evaluation you can run `Visualization`

-Assuming you would like to perform some comparison between two character, e.g. _Barney_ vs _Sheldon_ you can:
+Assuming you would like to perform some comparison between two character, e.g. _Barney_ vs _Sheldon_ you can (alternatively to 3. and 4. steps):
-3. run `Build Common Dataset` for building a common dataset to use for chatbots comparison
+1. run `Build Common Dataset` for building a common dataset to use for chatbots comparison
-4. run all the `Evaluation`, with instead the following setup:
+2. run all the `Evaluation`, with instead the following setup:
   ```
   character = 'Barney'
   character_2 = 'Sheldon'